ytazz/vnoid/index.md

 #### Simulator setting
 - The AISTsimulator physics engine for simulation.
-- Switching to other physics engines. or changing the parameters of the AISTsimulator is not permitted.
+  Switching to other physics engines. or changing the parameters of the AISTsimulator is not permitted.
-- A sample .cnoid project file is provided.
+- A sample .cnoid project file is provided for each challenge theme.
-  Use the simulator setting described in this file for the trial.
+  Use the simulator setting described in this file for simulation.

 #### Operating the robot
 - The robot can be operated with an input device, typically a joystick.
 - The operator can operate the robot while monitoring the robot on the 3D view of Choreonoid.

-#### Evaluation
--

 ## Quick Start
 - See [here](https://ytazz.github.io/vnoid/build_sample.html) for how to build and run the sample.